 Scottish Cooking – here’s back at you, world

 Culture is all … especially when it comes to cooking.
 Look how we fell in love with curry and Chinese, Thai and so on.
-Tattie (potato) scones are YUM … here’s back at you, world.
+Tattie (potato) scones are YUM … here’s back at you, world, from Scottish cuisine.

 Easier to make than tossing the caber: Tattie Scones are simple, incredibly tasty and can accompany a wide variety of foods.
 Here’s how to make a basic version.